thebreakfastfolk/thebreakfastfolk.github.io/venues.md

     announcements:
       - "November 28th: another enjoyable session, thanks to Deb and Roger for introducing a few new (old!) tunes!"
-      - Reminder that Saturday 12th December is the last session before Christmas then start again on January 9th.

       - "January 9th 2016: Happy New Year folks, thanks for coming.
 Well done Maria for leading a tune on fiddle, look forward to hearing more.
 Keep those lunchtime scottish smallpipes practice sessions going Ewan!"

 ---